An Intersectional Learning Space

 Our Mission

 We create a third space of learning where leaders in the academy, church, and community can collaboratively advance the development of Asian American faith leaders.
-Based on mutual learning & empowerment, we provide mentorship, hosting webinars on tangible leadership skills that advance institutions and communities, publishing journals & resource books, and telling our collective stories through our podcast.
+Based on mutual learning and empowerment, we provide mentorship and seminars on tangible leadership skills that advance institutions and communities.
+We publish the annual journal ChristianityNext, resources by, of, and for Asian Americans and others, and tell our collective stories through our podcast and PastoraLab cohorts, and the National Survey on Asian American Congregational Leadership.

 Equipping Asian American faith leaders to advance equity at the pulpit.